ihmeuw/vivarium_research/docs/source/models/cause.rst

 .. todo:

 	- Add progression transitions, deterministic transitions, and severity splits to summary table above? (should this be the case? or should these only be discusse din the transition section?
 I am thinking the latter)
-	- Add blurb to beginning of cause model transition section about how we use probabilies to inform cause model transitions (to come in next PR)
+	- Add/enhance blurb to beginning of cause model transition section about how we use probabilies to inform cause model transitions (to come in next PR)
 	- Detail incidence, remisison, and duration-based transition sections (to come in next PR)
 	- Detail progression transitions, deterministic transitions, and severity splits (to come later)